 Mina relapsed at the age of one-and-a-half.
-She was treated from January through June of 2004 at UCSF, and then we were home for six months and everything was looking great as far as we could tell.
-Then we learned that her cancer had returned in January of 2005.
-We went through another big, long process that culminated in a bone marrow transplant in April of 2005.
+She was treated from January through June at UCSF, and then we were home for six months and everything was looking great as far as we could tell.
+Then we learned that her cancer had returned the next January.
+We went through another big, long process that culminated in a bone marrow transplant that April.

 Tell us what only a parent who's gone through this would know.

 When I talk to other parents, what we talk about and share in common is the uncertainty.
 It's the not knowing.
 It just eats away at you.
 You can't make plans.
 You can't look forward to the second grade and the third grade and the fourth grade because you just don't know — your future is fundamentally uncertain and it's such a hard, hard place to be in.
 Other parents are the only ones who can really understand that.